peemtanapat/java-database-capstone/user_stories.md

 3. As an admin, I want to **add doctors to the portal**, so that they can provide services to patients.
 4. As an admin, I want to **delete a doctor's profile from the portal**, so that outdated or invalid records are removed.
 5. As an admin, I want to **run a stored procedure in MySQL CLI to get the number of appointments per month**, so that I can track usage statistics.
+6. As an admin, I want to **filter doctors by name, specialty, available times, email, and phone number**, so that I can quickly find and manage doctor profiles.

 ---